oslabs-beta/SQLens/README.md

 ### Contribution Guidelines

 - Fork this repository
-- Checkout from dev to a new feature branch with the formate <your-name/your-new-feature>
+- Checkout from dev to a new feature branch with the format <your-name/your-new-feature>

 ### Features to Work On